TrenderSetter/NumberCalculator4j/README.md

 # Usage

 As you start the program, you will be greeted with six options.
-To use a tool you can type in the number of it.
+To use the tool you need, you can type in the number of it.
 Next you have to type in the number you want to calculate/translate.